mikechen66/GPU-Parallel-Program-Development/CUDA-Programming/README.md

 Focus

-This book focuses on the CUDA C++ programming with not involving both the HSA such as OpenCL/OpenACC and the parallelism the interaction such as OpenGL and Direct3D.
+This book focuses on the CUDA C++ programming with involving neigher the HSA such as OpenCL/OpenACC nor the parallelism the interaction such as OpenGL and Direct3D.

 Single GPU